Frank T. Mildren

 Frank Thomas Mildren (8 July 1913 – 14 September 1990) was a United States Army four-star general who served as Commander, Allied Land Forces South East Europe (COMLANDSOUTHEAST) from 1971 to 1973.

-Mildren was born on 8 July 1913 and graduated from the United States Military Academy in 1939.
+Mildren was born on 8 July 1913 in Pima, Arizona.
+He graduated from the United States Military Academy in 1939 and began his career in the United States Army.

-During the Vietnam War he served as deputy commanding general, United States Army Vietnam.
+During the Vietnam War, he served as deputy commanding general of United States Army Vietnam.

+Edward Almond (third from left) and X Corps staff officers Edward L. Rowny, John S. Guthrie, James H. Polk, Richard H. Harrison and Frank T. Mildren.

-Promoted to four-star rank on 1 April 1971, he retired from the army in 1973.
-Mildren died on 14 September 1990, and was buried in Fort Sam Houston National Cemetery.
+Mildren was promoted to the four-star rank on 1 April 1971.
+He retired from the army in 1973.
+He died on 14 September 1990 and was buried at Fort Sam Houston National Cemetery.